leon4rd/test/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.